verazb/verazb.github.io/index.md

 I develop new causal identification designs derived from theoretical models, and implement them using large administrative datasets.

 My current research topics include
-- The strategic timing of healthcare consumption in health insurance
+- The strategic timing of healthcare consumption
 - The design of unemployment insurance with heterogeneous responses to coverage generosity
 - The heterogeneity in labour supply responses of low-income workers.